All Products

 • Time Interval Comparison In Two Tables:

-• Validation Field, Validation Table Data Filtering: For more information, see Completeness/Uniqueness description.
+• Validation Field, Validation Table Data Filtering: For more information, see Completeness/Uniqueness.

-• Select Comparison Table: Select the table to be compared in the physical table and the field to be compared in the physical table.
+• Select Comparison Table: Select the table and field in the physical table that you want to compare.

-• Association Expression: Built-in data table parameters T1, T2, T1 is the validation table, T2 is the comparison table, for example: T1.id = T2.id.
+• Association Expression: Built-in data table parameters T1 and T2, where T1 is the detection table and T2 is the comparison table, for example: T1.id = T2.id.

 image.png